jasonball-dev/tauchen-cardgame/README.md

 Each turn, a player can perform one of several actions:

-- **Play** – Play a card from your hand into the center.
+- **Play** – Place a card from your hand into the shared center area.
 - **Draw** – Draw a new card from the deck.
 - **Swap** – Exchange a card between your hand and the center.
 - **Discard** – Remove a card from play.

-Whenever a **three-of-a-kind** appears in the center, it is automatically removed, and the player earns points.
+When three cards of the same type appear in the center, they are automatically removed, and the active player earns points.

-The game continues until no further valid moves are possible or the deck is empty.
+The game continues until no further moves are possible or the deck is empty.

 ---

 ## Features

-- Turn-based gameplay for two players
+- Fully turn-based gameplay system
-- Dynamic card pool and scoring system
+- Dynamic card and scoring logic
-- Randomized deck generation
+- Randomized deck and card pool generation
-- Simple, intuitive interface
+- Automatic detection and scoring of matching sets
-- Automatic recognition of three-of-a-kind sets
+- Simple, clear user interface implemented in Kotlin

 ---